Time in Saskatchewan: Saskatchewan Time Zone

 Due to these discrepancies, many computer programs and major operating systems offer a distinct "Saskatchewan" option when listing time zone options that automatically disables seasonal clock changes for Daylight Saving.
-In the tz database, both the America/Regina and America/Swift_Current entries result in Saskatchewan time.
+In the tz database, the America/Regina, America/Swift_Current, and America/Edmonton entries result in Saskatchewan time.

 The current wording of the Time Act dictates "Central standard time shall be used and observed throughout the year", which is defined to be "the time that is six hours behind Greenwich time".
-With respect to mean solar time, however, this translates into Saskatchewan effectively being on Daylight Saving Time year-round.
+With respect to mean solar time, however, this translates into Saskatchewan effectively being on daylight saving time year-round.
 In the map above, Saskatchewan is the rectangle of Central Standard Time protruding into Mountain Standard Time in Canada, visually displaying that geographically, Saskatchewan is in the Mountain Time Zone.